-System health sensors monitor temperatures and voltage settings of onboard processors and the system in real time via the IPMI interface.
-Whenever the temperature of the CPU or the system exceeds a user-defined threshold, system/CPU cooling fans will be turned on to prevent the CPU or the system from overheating.
+System health sensors in the BMC monitors temperatures and voltage settings of onboard processors and the system in real time via the IPMI interface.
+Whenever the temperature of the CPU or the system exceeds a user-defined threshold, system/ CPU cooling fans will be turned on to prevent the CPU or system from overheating.